Home » All Posts » Gross Profit Percentage: How To Calculate It and What It Tells You

 How Do You Calculate Gross Profit Percentage?

-The steps to calculate your Gross Profit percentage are:
+The steps to calculate this key metric are:

 1. Calculate your total revenue (the amount you received).

-2. Calculate your cost of goods sold (the total amount it cost to create your sales revenues, including labor costs.
+2. Calculate your cost of goods sold (the total amount it costs to create your sales revenues, including labor costs.)

 3. Subtract your cost of goods sold from your sales revenue to get your Gross Profit.

-4. Divide your Gross Profit by your sales revenue and multiply the result by 100 to get your Gross Profit percentage.
+4. Divide your Gross Profit by your sales revenue and multiply the result by 100 to get your result.

 Let’s look at those steps in more detail using simpler language.